-Carol Harris was appointed to the Department of Agriculture* in January 1991 as a Technical Officer at Berry on the south coast and then Glen Innes.
-Carol has been a Research Agronomist located at the Agricultural Research & Advisory Station Glen Innes since 1997.
-Carol conducts agronomic and plant physiology research to improve the performance of pastures for livestock production and grazing/cropping systems on the Northern Tablelands and North-West slopes of NSW.
+Carol is a Research Scientist located at the Agricultural Research & Advisory Station Glen Innes.
+Carol conducts agronomic and plant physiology research to improve the performance of pastures for livestock production and grazing/cropping systems across the state, but with an emphasis on the Northern Tablelands and North-West slopes of NSW.
 Carol’s research work encompasses plant improvement with an emphasis on perennial grasses (tall fescue, cocksfoot and tropical grasses), species evaluation, pastures for mixed farming systems and pasture management.
-Carol has achieved recognition at the national level for her tall fescue improvement work.
-She is now credited as being the lead scientist in Australia with tall fescue improvement.
-Recently Carol has become the supervisor of the white clover breeding program run out of Glen Innes since 1990.
+Carol also conducts research on the management of Chilean needle grass including the use of alternative chemicals and grazing management to deplete the soil seed bank.

 Harris C, Boschma S, Brennan M, Borg L, Harden S, Cullis B (2019) Leucaena shows potential in Northern Inland New South Wales, Australia.
 Tropical Grasslands – Forrajes Tropicales 7, 120–126.

 Boschma SP, McCorkell BM, Harris CA, Murphy SR (2018) Low canopy cover in a sown Digitaria eriantha Steud. pasture improves establishment of Trifolium subterraneum L. New Zealand Journal of Agricultural Research 62, 246–254.

 Egan MK, Boschma SP, Harden S, Harris CA, Edwards C (2017) Temperatures for seedling emergence of tropical perennial grasses.
 Crop and Pasture Science 68, 493–500.